Projects

 Aspect Validated

-The aspect of this project chosen for validation is the complete computational design of the two-input AND-gate biosensor circuit, including full sequence annotation in Benchling, BLAST homology verification, Boolean truth table construction, Hill function kinetics modelling, Opentrons protocol scripting, and Twist Biosciences gene synthesis order submission.
-This dry-lab validation demonstrates the end-to-end DNA design and ordering pipeline that constitutes the core deliverable of Aim 1, applying computational and design tools from across the course.
+The aspect chosen for validation is the complete computational design and synthesis submission of the two-input AND-gate biosensor circuit, encompassing full sequence annotation in Benchling, BLAST verification, protein structure prediction of the CadC sensor domain, Boolean truth table analysis, Hill function kinetics modelling, cell-free expression simulation, Opentrons protocol scripting, and Twist gene synthesis order submission.
+This demonstrates the full dry-lab pipeline from design to synthesis order across all tools and techniques covered in HTGAA 2026.

 Detailed Protocol for Validation